therealgone/IOT-Medical-Report/README.md

 ---
 ## Usage 🖥️

--**Once the app is running, you can upload a scanned medical report (in formats like PNG, JPG, JPEG) using the file uploader in the Streamlit UI.
+- **Once the app is running, you can upload a scanned medical report (in formats like PNG, JPG, JPEG) using the file uploader in the Streamlit UI.
 The app will:
--**Extract the text from the medical report using OCR.
+- **Extract the text from the medical report using OCR.
--**Provide an easy-to-understand summary of the report, highlighting key medical conditions.
+- **Provide an easy-to-understand summary of the report, highlighting key medical conditions.
--**Explain those conditions in simple, non-technical language.
+- **Explain those conditions in simple, non-technical language.
--**Offer helpful suggestions for next steps based on the extracted content.
+- **Offer helpful suggestions for next steps based on the extracted content.
 ---

 ## Project Status ⚡
--**Medical Report Summarization: ✅ Completed -**X-ray/MRI Scan Analysis: ⏳ Under Development
+- **Medical Report Summarization: ✅ Completed
+- **X-ray/MRI Scan Analysis: ⏳ Under Development
 ---
 ## Contributing 🤝

--**We welcome contributions!
+- **We welcome contributions!
 If you'd like to contribute, please fork the repository and create a pull request.
 Here are some ways you can contribute:
--**Fix bugs or improve the codebase.
+- **Fix bugs or improve the codebase.
--**Enhance the OCR or AI capabilities.
+- **Enhance the OCR or AI capabilities.
--**Improve documentation.
+- **Improve documentation.
 ---
 ## License 📄
 This project is licensed under the MIT License - see the LICENSE file for details.